 Notes on Elections and the Positions

 ELECTIONS WILL BE ONLINE THIS YEAR.
-The voting period will be open from April 1 to April 30 at 11:59 PM.
+The voting period will be open from April 15 to May 15, 2019 at 11:59 PM.

 Every two years, elections are held in Area 1 to elect people to the following positions: Chairperson, Treasurer, and Secretary.